-Impairment for goodwill is determined by assessing the recoverable amount, based on fair value less cost of disposal, of the cash-generating unit (or group of cash-generating units), to which the goodwill relates.
+Goodwill, intangible assets with indefinite useful lives and intangible assets under construction are reviewed for impairment, annually or more frequently if events or changes in circumstances indicate that the carrying value may be impaired.
+Impairment for goodwill is determined by assessing the recoverable amount, based on value in use calculations, of the cash-generating unit (or group of cash-generating units), to which the goodwill relates.
 Where the recoverable amount of the cash-generating unit (or group of cash-generating units) is less than the carrying amount of the cash-generating unit (group of cash-generating units) to which goodwill has been allocated, an impairment loss is recognized.
 Impairment losses relating to goodwill cannot be reversed in future periods.
 The Group performs its annual impairment test of goodwill as at 31 December.
 Please see Note 15 for more details.